OpenBB-finance/OpenBB/website/content/bot/_index.md

 The only social media stock bot with dynamic charting libraries able to deliver queries directly to tablets and mobile devices.

-Our repository is built to be a cross-platform bot, meaning you can take the GameStonks Bot with you, whereever you migrate to!
+Our repository is built to be a cross-platform bot, meaning you can take the GameStonks Bot with you, wherever you migrate to!

 For local or new remote server installations, follow the instructions here: https://github.com/GamestonkTerminal/GamestonkTerminal/blob/main/bots/README.md